pvidalba/pvidalba/README.md

 ## Hello Github 👋
-🌱 I'm currently learning how Github works and if it can help me in my daily life.
+🌱 At the moment I'm learning how to work with Git and GitHub and seeing if it can help me in my daily life.
 <!--
 **pvidalba/pvidalba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.